planwithdata/planwithdata/README.md

 ## Let's Connect!
 😄 Pronouns: He/Him

 ⚡ Fun fact: Apart from my professional interests, I'm an advocate for sustainable living and enjoy exploring the great outdoors.
 I believe that personal well-being and being sustainable go hand in hand.

-lastly, thank you for visiting my GitHub profile.
+Lastly, thank you for visiting my GitHub profile.
 Let's collaborate to make a positive impact on our urban spaces!